mitchelloharawild/talk-reconciling-graphs/README.md

 Forecast reconciliation algorithms enforce these constraints onto forecasts of these series.
-Hierarchical constraints are typically visualised with polytrees, where each series is represented by a node and edges connect series to their disaggregated series.
-Grouped constraints are shown as multiple disjoint polytrees, with each polytree showing a different order of disaggregation by the grouping variables.
+Hierarchical constraints are typically visualised with polytrees, where each series is represented by a node and edges connect series to their disaggregated child series.
+Grouped constraints are often shown as multiple disjoint polytrees, with each polytree showing a different order of disaggregation by the grouping variables.
 On the other hand, forecast reconciliation computation is typically done using matrix algebra, where matrices are used to encode the linear constraints.

 I propose using directed acyclical graphs (DAGs) to both visualise the constraints, and to facilitate forecast reconciliation computation.
 Using DAGs to represent the structure of a coherent collection of time series enables more flexible reconciliation structures than those possible in hierarchical and grouped designs.
-Graph structures can represent partial reconciliation via disjoint graphs, removing redundant aggregation with unbalanced trees, and allow sparse aggregation of series from different aggregation levels.
-Utilising a graph structure to describe the coherency of time series also enables improved interfaces for analysing specific areas of a hierarchy.
+Graph structures can represent partial reconciliation via disjoint graphs, remove redundant aggregation with unbalanced trees, and allow sparse aggregation constraints from different levels of disaggregated series.
+Utilising a graph structure to describe the coherency of a time series also enables improved interfaces for analysing specific areas of a hierarchy.

 This talk will discuss how graphs can be used to represent a wide variety of coherent time series structures and demonstrate the